Grab delivers a cashless and seamless ride experience to everyone with GrabPay Credits

 - Encourages move towards a cashless society and improves safety by reducing dependence on physical cash

 - Supports Grab’s vision to be the region’s leading payments platform

 Singapore, 29 November 2016 – Grab today launched GrabPay Credits, which delivers a new cashless stored value option allowing top-ups via a variety of widely available local funding sources to its GrabPay in-app mobile payment solution.
 GrabPay Credits now allows everyone in Southeast Asia to experience the convenience of cashless payments for a more seamless ride experience by easily topping up their balance through local banks, ATMs and stores.
 Launching first in Indonesia and Singapore, GrabPay Credits will be available in all remaining countries across Southeast Asia in the coming weeks.

 Southeast Asia is still a largely cash-based transaction economy.
 A large proportion of the region’s 620 million people remain unbanked, with the World Bank noting that only 27 percent have a bank account, while only nine percent of adults have a credit card.
 In line with Grab’s mission to make safe, affordable transportation accessible to everyone, the launch of its new proprietary method of cashless payment GrabPay Credits provides all consumers across the region with greater access to cashless payments for their mobility needs.

-In Singapore, customers can purchase top-ups for GrabPay Credits using American Express, China Union Pay, MasterCard and Visa.
-In all other remaining countries where credit and debit cards are less prevalent, customers can top-up online or at numerous top-up locations.
+In Singapore, consumers can purchase top-ups for GrabPay Credits using American Express, China Union Pay, MasterCard and Visa.
+In all other remaining countries where credit and debit cards are less prevalent, consumers can top-up online or at numerous top-up locations.
 In Indonesia for example, this includes:

 - Local ATM networks including ATM Alto, ATM Bersama, ATM Prima, BCA, BNI, BRI, CIMB Niaga, PermataBank